-My relationship with complementary therapy started when I visited a Herbalist after a challenging period in my early 20s.
+My relationship with natural therapies started when I worked with a Herbalist after a challenging period in my early 20s.
 Soon after this I came across Homeopathy.
 This incredible system of medicine showed me the interconnected nature of mind and body and matured my understanding of health and wellbeing.
 I was soon using Homeopathic remedies for any physical, mental or emotional issues and was so impressed with how effective they were that I decided to become a practitioner.
 After a 3 year training I obtained my Licentiateship in Homeopathy from the Lakeland College of Homeopathy in 2009.

 After many years of receiving Biodynamic Craniosacral Therapy and seeing how transformative and profound this body work is, I knew I wanted to learn the subtle yet powerful skills that had been so instrumental in helping me.
 I trained with Body Intelligence in 2018 and graduated with a diploma after a 2 year training.
 I am now assistant tutor on the Edinburgh Body Intelligence Craniosacral Training.

-I live in Edinburgh with my husband, kids and our rescue greyhound.
+I live in Edinburgh with my husband and we have 3 (grown up) children and a rescue greyhound.

 We, too, are shadow and light.
 We are not supposed to know this, or be all these different facets of humanity, bright and dark.
 We are raised to be bright and shiny, but there is meaning in the acceptance of our dusky and dappled side, and also in defiance.
 Anne Lamott